Free Consultation

 Experienced distracted driving accident lawyer in Bryan/College Station, TX

-If you need a cell phone accident lawyer in Bryan or College Station, contact Brian C. Gutierrez, PLLC for experienced representation.
+If you need a distracted driving accident lawyer in Bryan or College Station, contact Brian C. Gutierrez, PLLC for experienced representation.

 We can help you build a strong case.
 We will obtain the crash report, conduct our own investigation, gather evidence, interview witnesses, hire experts, and if necessary, file a lawsuit and subpoena the at-fault driver’s cell phone records to prove he or she was on their phone at the time of the crash.